sqmk/huejay/README.md

   host:     '123.0.12.34',
   port:     80,               // Optional
   username: 'bridgeusername', // Optional
-});
+  timeout:  15000,            // Optional, timeout in milliseconds (15000 is the default) });
 ```

 If a *username* is not provided, nearly all commands will fail due to failure to
 authenticate with the bridge.
 Be sure to provide a valid *username* to use all
 client commands.

+The *timeout* option applies to bridge commands.
+The default value is 15000
+milliseconds (or 15 seconds).

 ### Users